lalatoure/cbnuhomeworkbingo/README.md

 # cbnuhomeworkbingo
-cbnu homework bingo
+cbnu homework bingo\n
-THE last homework for cbnu software applied computer programming first man who finish one line will be the winner
+THE last homework for cbnu software applied computer programming\n first man who finish one line will be the winner\n